A guide to pelvic floor exercises

 Consistency is key when it comes to pelvic floor exercises.
 Make them a part of your daily routine by setting aside dedicated time for your exercises.
 Additionally, be patient with yourself and listen to your body.
 It may take some time to notice improvements, but with perseverance, you'll reap the benefits of your efforts.
 Finally, consider seeking guidance from a healthcare professional or pelvic floor specialist for personalized advice and support.

-If you wanna to know more about "What are pelvic floor exercises?".
+If you wanna know more about "What are pelvic floor exercises?".
 Check this article written my NHS.

 Pelvic floor exercises are a simple yet effective way for seniors to maintain pelvic health and improve overall quality of life.
 By incorporating these exercises into your daily routine, you can strengthen your pelvic floor muscles, reduce the risk of urinary incontinence, and enjoy better bladder and bowel control.
 Remember to stay consistent, be patient, and seek guidance when needed.
 Your pelvic floor will thank you for it!